 12Every household that enters the CPS is interviewed each month for 4 months, ignored for 8 months, then interviewed again for 4 more months.
 New households enter each month, so one fourth the households are in an outgoing rotation each month.
-The data in the outgoing rotation groups are distinct from the ASEC data in the greater number of annual observations, but fewer variables available (for example detailed family questions are not covered in the survey).
-Weekly earnings are available.
-See Steven Ruggles, Sarah Flood, Ronald Goeken, Josiah Grover, Erin Meyer, Jose Pacas, and Matthew Sobek.
-IPUMS USA: Version 8.0 [dataset].
-Minneapolis, MN: IPUMS, 2018. https://doi.org/10.18128/D010.V8.0 provide detailed information on hourly wages, demographics, and education.
+The data in the outgoing rotation groups are distinct from the ASEC data in the greater number of annual observations, but fewer variables available (for example detailed family questions are not detailed information on hourly wages, demographics, and education.
 They are used primarily to document trends in skill differentials.